Lozdowski/file-calculator/README.md

 ```
 # Features

-Application calculate calculate result based on provided in file instructions.
+Application calculates result based on provided in file instructions.
-User is asked to type filepath with filename of the file for calculation, then result are printed to the screen.
+User is asked to type filepath with filename of the file for calculation, then result is printed to the screen.

 Example file input
 ```bash